premrajvs/Java8-StreamAPI/README.md

 Same code but used method reference as part of the reduce method

 # class 13 : Introduction to Predicate Interface
+Example of how to use Filter

+# class 14 : Introducing findFirst()
+After you stream the data, you check for a condition and once it is true for the first time, it exits

+Also, in terms of Improving Efficiency by Lazy Evaluation & Termination If we are only looking for 1 value, it is waste of time and resources to stream all the elements and filter and map.
+But actually, all these methods are Lazy methods.
+Which means that stream, map, filter, etc. do not wait for the predecessor to complete all the elements.
+Once 1 element is parsed, control moves to next part.
+So, for a huge data set, all these activities are happening concurrently which makes efficiency much better